+- to request for a delivery of service.

 - to save some personal settings.

 - to save Genes Carts.

 - to set a list of favourite organisms.

 - to be informed directly about LABGeM's communications.

 - to participate to user surveys.

-- to request for a delivery of service (in a near future)

 9.7.2 What information is needed to create a new account?